Elvis Costello: 1980s

+In 1987, Costello appeared on the HBO special Roy Orbison and Friends, A Black and White Night, a tribute to his long-time idol Roy Orbison.
+Costello co-wrote "The Other End (Of the Telescope)" with the American singer-songwriter Aimee Mann.
+It appears on the 1988 album Everything's Different Now by Mann's band Til Tuesday.

 1990s

 In 1991, Costello released Mighty Like a Rose, which featured the single "The Other Side of Summer".
 He also co-composed and co-produced, with Richard Harvey, the title and incidental music for the mini-series G.B.H. by Alan Bleasdale.
 This entirely instrumental, and largely orchestral, soundtrack garnered a BAFTA, for Best Music for a TV Series for the pair.

 In 1993, Costello experimented with classical music with a critically acclaimed collaboration with the Brodsky Quartet on The Juliet Letters.
 During this period, he wrote a full album's worth of material for Wendy James, and these songs became the tracks on her 1993 solo album Now Ain't the Time for Your Tears.
 Costello returned to rock and roll the following year with a project that reunited him with the Attractions, Brutal Youth.
 In 1995, he released Kojak Variety, an album of cover songs recorded five years earlier, and followed in 1996 with an album of songs originally written for other artists, All This Useless Beauty.
 This was the final album of original material that he issued under his Warner Bros. contract, and also his final album with the Attractions.

+In 1994, he sang "They Can't Take That Away from Me" with Tony Bennett for MTV Unplugged, appearing on the album released from the broadcast.

 In the spring of 1996, Costello played a series of intimate club dates, backed only by Steve Nieve on the piano, in support of All This Useless Beauty.
-An ensuing summer and fall tour with the Attractions proved to be the death knell for the band.
-With relations between Costello and bassist Bruce Thomas at a breaking point, Costello announced that the current tour would be the Attractions' last.
-The quartet performed their final U.S. show in Seattle, Washington on 1 September 1996, before wrapping up their tour in Japan.
-Costello would still continue to work frequently with Attractions Steve Nieve and Pete Thomas; eventually, both would be members of Costello's new back-up band, The Imposters.
+An ensuing mid-year tour with the Attractions proved to be the death knell, with relations between Costello and bassist Bruce Thomas at a breaking point, Costello announced that the current tour would be the Attractions' last.
+The quartet performed their final US show in Seattle, Washington on 1 September 1996, before wrapping up their tour in Japan.
+Costello continued to work frequently with Attractions Steve Nieve and Pete Thomas; eventually, both became members of Costello's new back-up band, The Imposters.

 To fulfill his contractual obligations to Warner Bros., Costello released a greatest hits album titled Extreme Honey (1997).
 It contained an original track titled "The Bridge I Burned", featuring Costello's son, Matt, on bass.
 In the intervening period, Costello had served as artistic chair for the 1995 Meltdown Festival, which gave him the opportunity to explore his increasingly eclectic musical interests.
 His involvement in the festival yielded a one-off live EP with jazz guitarist Bill Frisell, which featured both cover material and a few of his own songs.